hussendev/Elevated_project/README.md

 # Elevated Project

 This Flutter project implements a product listing screen using the [Fake Store API](https://fakestoreapi.com/products).
-It demonstrates the use of Clean Architecture with BLoC pattern for state management.
+It demonstrates the use of clean architecture with BLoC patterns in state management.

 ## Screenshots